-It took my breath away every single time, like I’d just fallen a couple storeys and landed on my back, knocking the wind out of me.
+It took my breath away every single time as though I’d just fallen a couple of storeys and landed on my back, knocking the wind out of me.
 I literally forgot to breathe.
 These words.
 These questions.
 They are unanswerable questions tattooed on my psyche that simply do not go away.
 I want to know.
 I want to understand.
 One day, just maybe, we actually might.

 For now though, the answer is, “I don’t know.”
 I don’t know what this is.
 This Universe of ours is a colossal mystery and the awe it inspires simply uncontainable.

 This is not just something I experience from time to time.
 This is a core ingredient in what makes up me.
 The awe and wonder I find in our existence on our Earth in our Universe is something that I think about and feel daily.
 Even just watching Cosmos forces me to take a break and pace the room as my thoughts catch up to my beating heart.
 It is my make-up.
 It is who I am.